“A large rodent” with “webbed feet” and “beautiful fur“. This is how the dictionary presents the subject of our new post.

 How does it adapt to themes and plugins?

 Compatibility with themes

-As explained at the beginning of the article, Beaver Builder is both a theme and an extension in its own right.
+As explained at the beginning of the article, Beaver Builder is both a theme and a plugin in its own right.
 You won't find it embedded on premium themes, as is the case with Visual Composer, for example.